‘A really compelling piece of theatre’

 ‘The quirky approach makes going for a walk on the wild side with Pamela worthwhile’—British Theatre Guide

 VERITY is a 90-minute musical about one woman’s ordinary disasters.
-After playing to full houses in Oxford in 2014 and again in 2018, Verity made her debut at the Edinburgh Fringe in 2019, where audience feedback was wonderful and we were rewarded with a four-star review from The Mumble!
+After playing to full houses in Oxford in 2014 and again in 2018, Verity made her debut at the Edinburgh Fringe in 2019, where audience and press feedback was wonderful!

 ‘I loved it!
 Such great performances from everyone, and fab music.’